sreeharsha-rav/sw_basics/README.md

 It's still a work in progress...

 ## Data Structures
 A data structure is a way of organizing and storing data in a computer so that it can be accessed and used efficiently.
+Mentioned below are data structures used in python and those which are used in fundamental to all languages.

 **Fundamental to python:**
 - Lists: a mutable ordered collection of elements which can be of any data type.